388th FW maintainers design and 3-D print cheaper, tougher F-35 equipment

 |0

-This work, 388th FW maintainers design and 3-D print cheaper, tougher F-35 equipment [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 388th FW maintainers design and 3-D print cheaper, tougher F-35 equipment, by Micah Garbarino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT